TopKPool and SAGPool: Sparse Graph Pooling

 TopKPool (gPool)

-Score computation: learn a projection vector p ∈ ℝ^d.
-Each node’s importance score is its projection onto p:
+Score computation: learn a single projection vector \(p \in \mathbb{R}^{d}\), shared by every node.
+Each node’s importance score is the length of its projection onto \(p\):

 SAGPool: Self-Attention Graph Pooling

-Intuition: a node should be selected as important if both it and its neighbours are informative for the task.
-A node that is a hub for important information flows has a high SAGPool score.
+Intuition: a node should be selected as important if both it and its neighbourhood are informative for the task.
+A node that sits on an important information flow scores highly even when its own features are unremarkable.

-Selection and subgraph formation follow the same procedure as TopKPool:
+Selection and subgraph formation then follow TopKPool exactly:

 Differentiability via Score Gating